Get Magic Lessons

 Placeholder Image

 I love learning and have more framable parchments than I know what to do with.
-I graduated from film school; trained as a bookkeeper; completed yoga teacher training; got certified as an Integrative Energy Healing Practitioner (a 3-year program at an honest-to-goodness college—you gotta love the west coast); and am a certified Life Coach.
+I graduated from film school, trained as a bookkeeper, completed yoga teacher training, got certified as an Integrative Energy Healing Practitioner (a 3-year program at an honest-to-goodness college—you gotta love the west coast), am a certified Life Coach, Gateless Trained Writing Teacher, and Breathwork Facilitator.
 The best part is now I get to swirl all of it together into my work.

 Placeholder Image